stvtortora/NoteLoggerAPI/README.md

 ## Testing React Components

- To build to React components, TDD was employed with jest and enzyme.
+ To build out React components, TDD was applied with jest and enzyme.
 Below are tests for the resultsFeed component written with jest and enzyme.

  ```javascript